Moderna COVID-19 Vaccine

 - The vaccination provider must give the individual receiving the Moderna COVID-19 vaccine or their caregiver the “Fact Sheet for Recipients and Caregivers” before receiving the Moderna COVID-19 vaccine.

-- Vaccine providers must include vaccine information in either the state’s or local jurisdiction’s Immunization Information System or other designated systems.
+- Vaccine providers must include vaccine information in the state’s or local jurisdiction’s Immunization Information System or other designated systems.

 - Vaccine providers are responsible for reporting certain events to the Vaccine Adverse Events Reporting System (VAERS):